GiantCowFilms/InterPlanetGame-Maps/MapStandard.md

 Blue | #3fa6f3 | 2
 Red | #e25f5f | 3
 Magenta | #ef6ab8 | 4
+Neutral Grey | #bbbbbb | 0

 <h4>Palette Rule(s)</h4>
 In a map, use the colors in order.
-There should never be Magenta in a 3 player map for example
+There should never be Magenta in a 3 player map for example.
+Neutral grey planets don't increaese in value until they are taken over.
+They are "neutral" and aren't owned by a player in the start of the game.

 Guide Lines:
 ========================